 \subsection{Kolmogorov flow}

-Figure~\ref{fig_ko_imshow_residual} illustrates example predictions from the FM, PBFM-1, and PBFM models, along with their corresponding physical residuals, representing the divergence of the predicted fields.
+Fig.~\ref{fig_ko_imshow_residual} illustrates example predictions from the FM-OT, and PBFM models, along with their corresponding physical residuals, representing the divergence of the predicted fields.
 The baseline FM exhibits a residual MSE on the order of \(10^{-1}\) across most of the domain, whereas the unrolled framework significantly reduces the error, dropping below \(10^{-3}\) in large regions of the field, despite some localized areas with higher residuals.

-Furthermore, Figure~\ref{fig_ko_imshow_onerow} shows the mean and standard deviation of the predicted fields for all models, alongside the reference data.
-All frameworks closely match the reference mean, with the unrolled version providing a smoother, less oscillatory solution compared to FM and PBFM-1.
+Furthermore, Fig.~\ref{fig_ko_imshow_onerow} shows the mean and standard deviation of the predicted fields for FM-OT and PBFM models, alongside the reference data.
+The frameworks closely match the reference mean, with the unrolled version providing a smoother, less oscillatory solution compared to FM-OT.
 Regarding the standard deviation, none of the models fully capture the reference distribution, particularly missing the peak value of approximately \(0.95\), although their performance remains broadly comparable.

-Additional samples produced by PBFM method are shown in Figure~\ref{fig_ko_imshow_samples}.
+Additional samples produced by PBFM method are shown in Fig.~\ref{fig_ko_imshow_samples}.